Botta62/Ice-Cream-Store/README.md

 # Ice-Cream-Store
-My first webpag build it with html, boostrap (css) and javascript
+My first webpag build it with html, bootstrap (css) and javascript